ghalactic/github-release-from-tag/README.md

 - Markdown in the tag message body is supported.
 - The release will be marked as a pre-release unless the tag is a [stable SemVer version].
+- Releases will be edited if the tag is updated.

 <!-- References -->